aaron-garcia-nabong/mathematics-for-machine-learning/README.md

-# Mathematics for Machine Learning Notes
+# Mathematics for Machine Learning
 Here are some notes I took while reading *Mathematics for Machine Learning* by A. Aldo Faisal, Cheng Soon Ong, and Marc Peter Deisenroth (Cambridge University Press, [2020](https://mml-book.github.io/)).

 ## Table of Contents